Outgoing NIH director says Trump and other Republicans pressured him to endorse unproven Covid-19 cures and sack Fauci - ExBulletin

 Collins said on Sunday that in his 12 years as director of the NIH, one thing he would have studied more carefully was reluctance.

-“I never imagined there would be 60 million people who, faced with overwhelming evidence of the life-saving nature of Covid vaccines, would always say, ‘No, not for me,'” he said.
+“I never imagined there would be 60 million people who, faced with compelling evidence of the life-saving nature of Covid vaccines, would still say ‘No, not for me,'” he said.

 Sources